 The College Prep history program engages students through an integrated approach that emphasizes interconnections between different regions of the world.

 Nearly half of the human population lives in the rapidly growing nations of Asia, shifting the world’s economic and political center of gravity eastward.
 Asian Worlds provides a thorough understanding of the historical forces that have shaped, and are continuing to shape, the major powers of Asia.
-The course explores the philosophical, religious, and political movements that have profoundly influenced the evolution of cultural identity in China and South Asia.
+This course explores the philosophical, religious, and political movements that have profoundly influenced the evolution of cultural identity in China and South Asia.
 Students learn how trade, diplomacy, and war facilitated the rapid spread of ideas from the Steppes of Central Asia to the shores of Japan.
 The course follows the arc of Asian history from the emergence of the first great empires up to the twenty-first century, culminating in the exploration of important contemporary topics like globalization, environmental degradation, women’s rights, economic development, and political protest.
 Students read primary sources, monographs, and scholarly articles while honing their analytical skills and growing as writers, thinkers, and collaborators.
 Throughout the course students are asked to reflect on how history intersects with their own lived identities and are challenged with the intellectual responsibility of using the past to understand the present.

 This course focuses on the traditions, ideas, and interactions among the peoples of Africa, Europe, and the Americas from the fifteenth to the nineteenth centuries, a period of history that has fundamentally shaped our modern world.
 The course’s broad geographic scope across a relatively restricted time period encourages students to make connections among histories that at first may seem isolated from one another.
 This transnational approach deepens students’ understanding of exploration and colonialism, the role of the environment in shaping history, the costs and the legacies of the transatlantic slave trade, the influences of religion and belief systems, and the interplay of Atlantic revolutions.
 Indigenous primary source materials are frequently used to highlight the limitations of more eurocentric material.
-Students participate in group collaboration, independent research, persuasive writing, public speaking, and advanced reading comprehension across centuries of writing styles.
+Students practice group collaboration, independent research, persuasive writing, public speaking, and advanced reading comprehension across centuries of writing styles.
 The capstone project is an independent research essay in which students design, research, write, and revise a robust paper that allows them to delve into a course topic of their own choosing.

 What is the United States of America?
 How do Americans define themselves, their nation, and its position on the global stage?
 How have those definitions changed over time?
 Continuing from the discussions of slavery and comparative revolutions in The Atlantic World, this final required course in the College Prep history sequence constructs a narrative of the American experiment with a focus on the twentieth century.
 This course explores core questions through historical and historiographical study.
-Students examine and analyze a wide range of primary sources, evaluate and challenge the arguments of historians, explore and reinterpret pivotal events and issues.
+Students examine and analyze a wide range of primary sources, evaluate and challenge the arguments of historians, and explore and reinterpret pivotal events and issues.
 Some students might find themselves challenging the mythical origin stories of American creation by emphasizing histories that have long been marginalized, while others might create a documentary that highlights the Progressive response to immigration in the early twentieth century, or write a research paper that links the fears of the Cold War to the hopes of the Civil Rights Movement.
-In this course, students do not receive a narrative of U.S. History, they build one.
+In this course, students do not receive a narrative of US History, they build one.

 Does capitalism have a history?
 If it does, why is it made to appear so natural and inevitable, as if it lacked one?
 This course focuses on the historical emergence and evolution of capitalism as an economic structure, an ideology, and even as a particular type of rationality.
 Students explore the different ways that scholars have approached capitalism as an object of historical analysis over the last century.
-Topics include the historical relationship between capitalism and racial slavery, the turn towards ‘neoliberalism’ in the 1970s, and the ways in which capitalism and the climate crisis have altered how historians approach the study of humans and the planet.
-By the end of the course students gain an understanding of capitalism as a historically situated and contingent phenomenon and are well positioned to imagine and shape new futures in critical relationship to its boundaries.
+Topics include the historical relationship between capitalism and slavery, the turn towards ‘neoliberalism’ in the 1970s, and the ways in which capitalism and the climate crisis have altered how historians approach the study of humans and the planet.
+By the end of the course students gain an understanding of capitalism as an historically situated and contingent phenomenon and are well positioned to imagine and shape new futures in critical relationship to its boundaries.

 taking risks in history class